 The Ballard Locks

-First of all - what's a lock?
+First of all, what's a lock?
 A lock is a device constructed to allow boats and ships to pass between stretches of water that are at different levels.
 In the case of the Ballard Locks, it is a water passage that allows boats of all kinds to pass back and forth between Lake Union and the Puget Sound.
 These particular locks also function to keep the saltwater of Puget Sound out of the freshwater lakes of Seattle.

 The Fish Ladder at the Ballard Locks

 Boats and ships aren't the only things that pass between Puget Sound and inland waters.
 Fish, particularly salmon and steelhead, also make use of the man-made route via a fish ladder that is part of the facility.
 You can experience the large silvery fish making their journey by spending some time peering through one of the underwater-viewing windows.

 According to the folks that operate the locks, the seasons for viewing the mature salmon making their way back to their spawning grounds are: